 |ROOM MODULE||Smeulders (NL)|

-Prior to his current role as Co-founder and Managing Director for Zoku, Hans Meyer was Managing Director for Blooming Groep and Managing Director for HotelsAhead, a Dutch-based consultancy specialized in the international hotel industry.
+Before his current role as Co-founder and Managing Director for Zoku, Hans Meyer was Managing Director for Blooming Groep and Managing Director for HotelsAhead, a Dutch-based consultancy specialized in the international hotel industry.

-In an interesting LinkedIn article, he identified millennial consumers as a generation that has shifted expectations towards access and convenience versus the burden of home ownership.
-He supports this claim, suggesting that sixty-percent of those aged 25-34, choose to rent versus buying a property because it is less of a hassle.
+In an interesting LinkedIn article, he identified millennial consumers as a generation that has shifted expectations towards access and convenience versus the burden of homeownership.
+He supports this claim, suggesting that sixty percent of those aged 25-34, choose to rent versus buying a property because it is less of a hassle.

 Mr. Meyer believes leasing and buying properties are inflexible and old-fashioned, designed for a static past when people worked in the same job from cradle to grave.
 He believes the residential market is narrowly focused on family housing, while city planners and developers continue to measure home value in square footage.

 Since fifty-five percent of the global population lives in cities (expected to rise to 68% by 2050 – this – now depends on how the impact of the COVID19 pandemic changes how people live in cities as there is evidence of younger people flocking to less populated or rural towns and cities), digital knowledge workers can work from almost anywhere, as long as there is an internet connection.
-Does it make sense for them to commit to home ownership?
+Does it make sense for them to commit to homeownership?

-Hans Meyer believes this challenge can be overcomed if a higher quality of life can be provided for the same price as a regular apartment.
+Hans Meyer believes this challenge can be overcome if a higher quality of life can be provided for the same price as a regular apartment.
 Time will tell if the sharing or on-demand renters (subscription) economy will take hold over time.
 For his complete article, please visit LinkedIn.